-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Visually inspect machine for any loose hardware or any other possible problem.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Visually inspect machine for any loose hardware or any other possible - problem.
 Tighten hardware or correct the problem before operating. - 5.1.9 Service air cleaner.

-Service Interval: 50 hrs.
-More often under severe conditions.
+First Service Interval: 50 hrs.
+Normal Service Interval: 100 hrs.
+Replacement Interval: 600 hrs.
+(More often under severe conditions.)
 See Engine manual for additional information.